Lupus Symptom Tracker Template: Daily Flare Risk Log

 Fatigue Baseline fatigue or different quality?

-Butterfly rash Spread/intensity vs. previous
+Butterfly (malar) rash Spread across nose/cheeks vs. previous days

 Other rash Location